fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 Native File Format
 ******************

-In FitBenchmarking, the native file format is used to read Mantid and SASView problems.
+In FitBenchmarking, the native file format is used to read IVP, Mantid, and SASView problems.

 In this format, data is separated from the function.
 This allows running the